Art Terms and Definitions — S

 Screen Printing

-Art Terms and Definitions -- SA printing technique used to apply inked images to an underlying layer using a mesh stencil or a series of stencils.
-The ink is distributed to the desired area(s) by being pressed through a porous screen made from fabric (silk or synthetic) stretched tightly over a frame, hence the name Screen Printing.
+A printmaking technique used to apply inked images to an underlying layer using a mesh stencil or a series of stencils.
+The ink is distributed to the desired area(s) by being pressed through a porous screen made from fabric (silk or synthetic) stretched tightly over a frame, hence the name screen printing.
 Also referred to as silk screening or silkscreen printing because silk was once used in the process.
 The most popular screen in general use is made of polyester.
 This process is used in printing screen art onto garments, such as T-shirts and sweatshirts, and such items as tote bags, towels, umbrellas, etc.

 Sculptor